mfischer9/effective-succotash/README.md

        * GitHub username 4: erdman3
        * GitHub username 5:
    * When did you complete this exercise?
+      We started this exercise over the weekend by setting up the repository and having all group members read about the assignment, and learn about GitHub.
+We then met up on March 5th at 6:00 pm to finish it as a team.
    * How long did it take your team to complete this exercise?

 ## Table of Contents